 Another important aspect to consider is that of inheritance tax.
 The tax-free allowances in France are not nearly so generous as in England.
 Even with a tontine clause, inheritance tax will still be payable on half the value of the property at the time of the first death, if the joint owners are not a married couple or in a civil partnership.
 Consideration must therefore be given to the value of the property in relation to current inheritance tax rates and allowances to see if further precautions are necessary.

 A French Marriage Régime

 When the French get married, they often sign a marriage contract which determines how their property is dealt with on death.
-The régime of communauté universelle de biens ensures that on the first death, all the property of the marriage is owned by the survivor.
-British buyers can adopt a French marriage regime just in respect of their French property.
+The régime of communauté universelle de biens ensures that on the first death, all the property of the marriage is owned by the survivor with no succession to deal with.
+English buyers can adopt a French marriage regime just in respect of their French property.

 The SCI – A French Property Owning Company